MahdyHQ/whatsapp-academic-manager/README.md

 ### Option 1: GitHub Codespaces (Current - For Testing)

 ✅ **Pros:**
-- Free for 60 hours/month
+- Free for 60 hours/month (120 hours for students!)
 - No setup needed
 - Access from anywhere
 - Perfect for development